sphinx-doc/sphinx/doc/rest.rst

 See the :duref:`reST reference for substitutions <substitution-definitions>` for details.

-If you want to use some substitutions for all documents, put them into a separate file and include it into all documents you want to use them in, using the :rst:dir:`include` directive.
-Be sure to give the include file a file name extension differing from that of other source files, to avoid Sphinx finding it as a standalone document.
+If you want to use some substitutions for all documents, put them into :confval:`rst_prolog` or put them into a separate file and include it into all documents you want to use them in, using the :rst:dir:`include` directive.
+(Be sure to give the include file a file name extension differing from that of other source files, to avoid Sphinx finding it as a standalone document.)

 Sphinx defines some default substitutions, see :ref:`default-substitutions`.